junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The ominous chilliness accompanying the sizzling electrical sound approaches him faster than Cas.
 Sandover appears before him, grinning wide and vicious, reaching for him.
 Dean waves his hand with the stapler.
 The ghost barely flinches.

-Dean watches his long, sparkling fingers come closer, he can only stare helplessly, thinking, he must be the world's biggest idiot to think a stapler would be enough to fight off an evil ghost.
+Dean watches his long, sparkling fingers come closer.
+He can only stare helplessly, thinking, he must be the world's biggest idiot to think a stapler would be enough to fight off an evil ghost.
+Or even just fighting a ghost itself, as he is.
+Maybe he's wrong, thinking he might be good at this.
+Maybe it's his arrogance or delusion or impulsion that's been pushing him here.
+And now he'll pay and he'll die.

-But instead of a killing blow that he's waiting for, the pressure and electricity is released from him in the next second.
+But instead of a killing blow that he's waiting for, the pressure and electricity are released from him in the next second.
 Cas's arms hold around Sandover's waist, dragging him backwards, away from Dean.

 "The gloves!
 Burn the gloves!"
 He yells.

 Dean pushes himself up and dashes to the displayed gloves.
 Sandover lets out a furious growl, wrestling with Cas.
-But Dean doesn't have time to watch or help, he can only see Cas struggles with the other ghost, flipping and turning on the floor, then flying to the ceiling.
-Whenever the old man's electrical sparks touch Cas, he flinches but he doesn't let go.
+But Dean doesn't have time to watch or help; he can only see from the corner of his eyes that Cas is struggling with the other ghost, flipping and turning on the floor, then flying to the ceiling.
+Whenever the old man's electrical sparks touch Cas, he flinches, but he doesn't let go.

-Dean finds himself wondering the same question he asked the first day, *Can ghost feel pain?* And he remembers Cas's answer, *I hope not.* He realizes he's forgotten to ask Cas again.
+Dean finds himself wondering the same question he asked the first day: *Can ghosts feel pain?* And he remembers Cas's answer, *I hope not.* He realizes he's forgotten to ask Cas again.

-The glass is thick and hard to break.
-It takes Dean a while to finally manage to push the entire display table down, the glass box slides to the side, smashing broken.
+The glass cover is thick and hard to break.
+It takes Dean a while to finally manage to push the entire display table down, and the glass box slides to the side, smashing open.

 "Dean!
 Quickly!
-I can't hold much longer!"
+I can't hold him much longer!"
 Cas yells desperately.

-Dean kneels beside the gloves, lighting the lighter.
+Dean kneels beside the gloves, flipping the lighter.
 The flame catches the fabric of the gloves and starts burning.

 He runs back to the entangled ghosts.